seanox/aspect-js/manual/en/introduction.md

 start until a JavaScript procedure started before has been completed.
 For this reason, the interval is to be understood as near real-time, but not as exact.
 The interval attribute expects a value in milliseconds.
 An invalid value causes console output.
-The interval starts automatically with refreshing the declared HTML element and will terminated and/or removed when:
-- The element no longer exists in the DOM.
+The interval starts automatically and is active as long as the element exists in the DOM.
-- the condition attribute is `false

 ```html
 <p interval="1000">